elaineyeh/Note/Git/Push.md

 $ git add join.html
 $ git commit --amend --no-edit
 ```
---no-edit mean no edit commit message
+--no-edit mean no edit commit message.
 **Do not use in the file which has been pushed.**
 ### Check specific file log
 > $ git log filename
->> Check the file log
+>> Check the file log.

 > $ git log -p filename
->> Check the file different in each log
+>> Check the file different in each log.
 ### Check who write the file
 ```shell=
 $ git blame filename